Posted under Car Brakes

 #4 Brake Problems

-Is your steering wheel shaking when braking?
+Why is my steering wheel shaking when I brake?
 There’s likely a problem with…well…your brakes.
 The brake rotors/drums may have begun to wear down, lose shape, and warp.
 If so, you’ll typically feel vibrations through the steering wheel and the brake pedal as you press your foot down.
 Regardless, something’s wrong with your braking system, so you should get a professional assessment as soon as possible.

 #5 Suspension Issues